This is a premium feature. To enable this feature for your account, contact us at email@example.com.

 Diversity and Inclusion

-The main intention of HackerEarth in hiding PII is to promote Diversity and Inclusion in your company.
+This feature is introduced to help you promote Diversity and Inclusion in your organization by using HackerEarth Assessment.
 Diversity and Inclusion allow you to implement strategies and practices to support a diverse workplace.
 These implementations can increase the productivity of your employees and increase the profit of your organization to succeed in the global marketplace.

 This feature allows you to practice workplace diversity where you can understand, accept, and value difference between people based on the following criteria:

 - Different races, ethnicities, genders, ages, religions, disabilities, and sexual orientations

 - Differences in education, personalities, skill sets, experiences, and knowledge bases

 This feature allows you to create a collaborative, supportive, and respectful environment that increases the participation and contribution of all employees.

 To hide personally identifiable information of candidates, follow these steps: